 Answers to frequently asked questions about the Avantect Pancreatic Cancer Test are listed below.
 If you do not find the information you are looking for, please feel free to contact us.

-We accept specimens from Medicare patients.
+Yes.
+ClearNote Health accepts specimens from Medicare patients.

-The Avantect Pancreatic Cancer Test represents cutting-edge technology and is newly available.
 ClearNote Health accepts all insurances and will bill payers according to their coverage policies for diagnostic testing.
-In the event a payer does not cover or reimburse directly for the Avantect Pancreatic Cancer Test, ClearNote Health offers a financial assistance program or a low self-pay rate to support patient access to testing.
+If a payer does not cover or reimburse for the Avantect Pancreatic Cancer Test, ClearNote Health offers financial assistance programs to support patient access.

-Please contact the Customer Success Team at +1 833-258-7827.
+Employers may contact the ClearNote Health Customer Success Team at +1 833-258-7827.

 We are accepting international orders through your local distributor.
 If we do not have a distributor identified in your area, please let our Customer Success Representative know your preferred laboratory for diagnostic services in your area.
 We will reach out to them to see if we can facilitate your order.